Chakkarakkal

 township in Kannur district, Kerala, India.
-It is 13 km away from Kannur town and 18 km away from Thalassery town.
+It is located 13 km east of Kannur, 15.5 km southwest of Mattanur, 15 km northwest of Kuthuparamba and 21 km north of Thalassery.

 Transportation

 The national highway passes through Kannur town.
 Goa and Mumbai can be accessed on the northern side and Cochin and Thiruvananthapuram can be accessed on the southern side.
 The road to the east of Iritty connects to Mysore and Bangalore.
 The nearest railway station is Kannur on Mangalore-Palakkad line.

 Trains are available to almost all parts of India subject to advance booking over the internet.
 There are airports at Mattanur, Mangalore and Calicut.
 All of them are international airports but direct flights are available only to Middle Eastern countries.